nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 ```
-Note that we are only looking for Node of type Rule Step called RuleSetNodeInstance.
+Note that we are only looking for a Node of type Rule Step called RuleSetNodeInstance.
-And the test case looks like this :
+And the test case looks like this:

 ```
-package droolscours;
+package droolscourse;
 import util.OutputDisplay;
 import org.junit.After;
 import org.junit.Before;